clowder-framework/pyclowder/README.md

 ## Starting the Extractor

-The extractor base class has convenient functions to setup logging and connectors.
-The logging function takes a single argument that can be None.
-The argument is either a pointer to a file that is read with the configuration options, the connector can be setup in a similair fashion.
+The extractor base class has convenient functions for starting a connector.
+The function that starts the extractor will take an argument that is the connector to use and the options needed to setup the connector.
+Once the start_connector function is called the code will not return until the connector is finished, or is interrupted.

 ```
-    # create the extractor
-    extractor = WordCount(ssl_verify=args.sslverify)

     # setup logging for the exctractor
-    extractor.setup_logging(args.logging)
+    setup_logging(args.logging)
     logging.getLogger('clowder').setLevel(logging.DEBUG)
     logging.getLogger('__main__').setLevel(logging.DEBUG)

     # start the extractor
+    extractor = WordCount(ssl_verify=args.sslverify)
     extractor.start_connector(args.connector, args.num,
                               rabbitmq_uri=args.rabbitmqURI,
                               rabbitmq_exchange=args.rabbitmqExchange,